bulkan/async-you/exercises/reduce/problem.md

 ## Challenge

-Write a program that will receive an URL as the first command line argument.
+Write a program that will receive a URL as the first command line argument.

 To this URL, for each of the values in the following array, send a GET request using `http.get` with a query parameter named `number` set at the proper value: